kingwill101/local_history/README.md

 If a file is saved without any content changes, Local History skips inserting a new revision (based on checksum).

+### Duplicate recording
+By default, if a file is saved without any content changes, Local History skips inserting a new revision (based on checksum).
+Set `record_duplicates: true` to store every revision, even when content is identical.

+### Initial snapshot on daemon startup
+When the daemon starts, you can optionally capture an initial snapshot of all existing files to ensure pre-existing content is in the history.
+Set `daemon_initial_snapshot: true` in config, or use `lh daemon --initial-snapshot`.

+### Debounce window
+Filesystem changes are debounced (default 200ms) to collapse bursty editor saves into a single revision.
+Adjust `debounce_ms` in config or use `lh daemon --debounce-ms <value>` to override.

+### Worker pool concurrency
+The daemon uses a worker pool to process file changes in parallel.
+Control this with `daemon_worker_concurrency` in config (default: number of CPU cores).

+### Reconciliation
+The reconciliation pass scans the entire filesystem to catch any missed events.
+This is a safety net for events that bypass the file watcher (e.g., external editors, network changes).
+Set `reconcile_interval_seconds` to a positive value to enable periodic reconciliation (e.g., `3600` for hourly).
+Set to `0` to disable (default).

 ### Incremental snapshots
 Snapshots compare file metadata (mtime + size) and skip unchanged files by default.
 Use `lh snapshot --full` to force reading every file or